Oberaarhorn: A long and easy alpine day, the full package

 I love these objectives that I call The Way Up.
 We had running shoes, small packs, the lightest of gear and a stable weather forecast.
 The smell of damp grass accompanied smooth singletrack to the west end of the lake, where we arrived to the snout of the Oberaargletscher.
 Here, one literally steps from stone to ice, transitioning into a whole new world.

 The glacier pulled us right where we followed a lane of rock frozen into the ice's surface.
-The glacier steepens as you move west towards the Oberaarjoch, eventually requiring us to strap on crampons so as to continue moving quickly.
-As we approached the Oberaarjoch more snow covered the glacier and crevasses began appearing beneath the track we were following.
+The glacier steepens as you move west towards the Oberaarjoch, eventually requiring us to strap on crampons and rope up to continue moving quickly and safely.
+As we approached the Oberaarjoch more snow covered the glacier and crevasses began appearing beneath melting snow bridges.

 Once at the joch, we removed the crampons and climbed the ladder accessing the hut deck.
 Behind the hut is the well worn trail to the Oberaarhorn, which leads to a talus field before snowfields beneath the summit.
 From the hut to the summit is little more than walking, allowing plenty of opportunity to stare at the Oberaarhorn's 600 meter higher neighbor, the Finsteraarhorn.

 Overall, the Oberaarhorn is a perfect intro for trail runners wanting to add in an alpine peak, and some gear to play with while doing so.
-You can read our full trip report at ALPSinsight's Oberaarhorn Story.
+You can read the full trip report of our first time up at ALPSinsight's Oberaarhorn Story.

 Start: 46.54815, 8.27658